-Most people know that outdoor
+Most people know that outdoor pollution can

-that the indoor air pollution may be even worse than that of outdoors.
+of the indoor air pollution may be even worse than that of outdoors.

 The recent trends have been for residences to